 - Limited exercises

-This is the one of the cheapest breathing apps we tested—all of its features are free.
+This is the one true free breathwork app we tested—all of its features are available without charge.
 But its interface is cluttered with ads.
 You can pay $1.99 to remove them, but even if you do that, the exercises are startlingly basic.
 You can set what is, in essence, just a timer, to operate under 4 different “conditions.”
 Each option offers a different breathing cadence and length of time to help you visualize breathing in and out.
 Overall, this is much less about education and much more about having a visual aid to use while you practice inhales and exhales.
 Because education is so key to relearning your breath, we’d skip iBreathe altogether.

 Universal Breathing Pranayama